 With an IPX5 rating, you won’t have to worry if you get caught in the rain, as it’s water-resistant and weatherproof.
 The battery is protected by the housing at the back, and there’s also a battery indicator light.

 - You only have a choice of two light settings: 100% or 50%

 8. One80 H2 Headlamp

-If you’re looking for a wider beam of light, you’ll want to look at the One80 H2 Headlamp.
-This versatile LED band can be removed from the headband and attached to the belt which you can use around your waist.
+If you’re looking for a wider beam of light, take a look at the One80 H2 Headlamp.
+This versatile LED band can be removed from the headband and attached to the belt for use around your waist.

-This will provide 180-degree peripheral light, which can come in handy on trails where you need to see more of what’s on the sides of you than what’s ahead of you.
-It has a lightweight rechargeable battery pack and you can choose from two brightness settings.
+This headlamp provides 180-degree peripheral light, which can come in handy on trails where you need to see more of what’s on the sides of you than what’s ahead of you.
+It has a lightweight rechargeable battery pack, and you can choose from two brightness settings.

 On the high setting, you’ll get a run time of three hours and up to seven hours on the low setting and flash mode.
-The elastic band is adjustable and this also holds the battery pack in place.
+The elastic band is adjustable, and also holds the battery pack in place.

-The light is a strip of LED lights which prevents the light from bouncing while you run.
-Some may feel the small strip doesn’t offer a sufficient range of light.
+The light is a strip of LEDs, which prevents the light from bouncing while you run.
+Some feel the small strip doesn’t offer a sufficient range of light.